harvester/docs/docs/rancher/node/k3s-cluster.md

 4. Click `Create` to save the node template.
 After the cluster is installed, you can check whether its machine nodes are scheduled according to the affinity rules.

-### Using Harvester K3s Node Driver in Air Gapped Environment
+### Using Harvester K3s node driver in air gapped environment

 K3s provisioning relies on the `qemu-guest-agent` package to get the IP of the virtual machine.